vpavkin/dtc/README.md

 libraryDependencies += "ru.pavkin" %%% "dtc-core" % "0.4.0"
 ```

-If you want to use momentjs instances for ScalaJS runtime (see [JS instances](#js-instances)), also add `moment` module dependency to your scalajs subproject as well:
+If you want to use momentjs instances for ScalaJS runtime (see [JS instances](#js-instances)), also add `dtc-moment` module dependency to your scalajs subproject as well:
 ```scala
 libraryDependencies += "ru.pavkin" %%% "dtc-moment" % "0.4.0"
 ```